 Mungo Man reached a good age for the hard life of a hunter-gatherer, and died when he was about 50.
 His family mourned for him, and carefully buried him in the lunette, on his back with his hands crossed in his lap, and sprinkled with red ochre.
 Mungo Man is the oldest known example in the world of such a ritual.

 When Mungo Lady and Mungo Man turned up some 40 years ago they rocked the scientific community.
-They have been dated to 42,000 years old - the oldest human remains in and some of the oldest modern humans in the world outside Africa.
+They have been dated to 42,000 years old - the oldest human remains in Australia and some of the oldest modern humans in the world outside Africa.

 And when 20,000 year old footprints of the Willandra people were found in 2003, they also rocked archaeological records.
-They are the only Pleistocene footprints in and the most numerous yet found anywhere in the world.
+They are the only Pleistocene footprints in Australia and the most numerous yet found anywhere in the world.

-A key feature of the Meeting Place interpreatation centre in the UNESCO World heritage site is the re-creation of part of the ancient human tracks that were re-discovered in 2003.
+A key feature of the Meeting Place interpretation centre in the UNESCO World heritage site National park is the re-creation of part of the ancient human tracks that were re-discovered in 2003.
 The footprints record some frozen moments in the lives of Aboriginal people who travelled across a damp claypan around 20,000 years ago.
 This is the largest known collection in the world of such ancient human footprints.